 That means that selenium can cause catastrophic ecological effects even when only a few parts per billion make it into the water, and those effects can be felt far downstream.
 Selenium runoff from Hobet 21, for example, is creating huge impacts in the Mud River Reservoir, miles away.

-“The Mud River ecosystem is on the brink of a major toxic event,” wrote U.S. Forest Service biologist A. Dennis Lemly in a 2008 report filed in a lawsuit brought by the Center to force Patriot Coal to reduce selenium runoff from Hobet.
+“The Mud River ecosystem is on the brink of a major toxic event,” wrote U.S. Forest Service biologist A. Dennis Lemly in a 2008 report filed in a lawsuit brought by Appalachian Mountain Advocates to force Patriot Coal to reduce selenium runoff from Hobet.

 In a 2004 report, Lemly stressed the importance of preventing selenium contamination rather than trying to clean it up afterwards.
-As Janes said, selenium is extremely expensive to treat, and there’s reason to believe that once selenium is exposed by mining, it will remain a perpetual, expensive problem.
+There’s reason to believe that once selenium is exposed by mining, it will remain a perpetual problem.
+Advances in treatment have brought the expense down, considerably, but it still requires permanent infrastructure.

 The best way to avoid selenium contamination is to avoid mining in areas where the coal and ground above it contain high amounts of the toxin.
 That can be done by testing core samples, and some sampling is currently required in West Virginia, but the minimum requirement is completely inadequate to get an accurate picture of the entire mine operation, and it might make more sense to have the testing independently verified since by coal companies stand to lose access to significant coal reserves if the numbers come back unfavorably.